How to Become a BCBA

 Step 4: Take and Pass the BCBA Exam

-Once you’ve completed your graduate education and fieldwork requirements, you’ll need to apply for the BCBA exam .
+Once you’ve completed your graduate education and fieldwork requirements, you will have met the primary requirements to be a BCBA and can apply for the board exam.
 After studying hard and paying the exam fee, it’s time to take the test.

 The BCBA exam consists of 160 questions relating to experimental design, behavior-change procedures and basic behavior analytic skills.
 You’ll get four hours to complete the test.
 Once you finish the exam, you’ll receive your results immediately.
 If you pass, you are now board-certified.
 If you don’t pass the exam on the first try, you get seven more retakes within two years of exam authorization.